Tour of Greece

-Cycling Greece is the organizing committee for the race in collaboration with the Hellenic Cycling Federation and the local authorities of the hosting cities.
+Cycling Greece is the organizing committee for the race working together with the local authorities of the hosting cities.

 History

 Nikos Kapsokefalos envisioned the organization of the first Tour of Hellas, drawing inspiration from the popularity of the Tour de France and the Giro d'Italia at the time.
 The first edition of the race was held in 1968, and was known as the Tour of Ancient Monuments.
 The first stage was held on 7 October, covering 170 km from Athens to Delphi, and the first overall winner was Danish rider Gerhard Nielsen.

-The second edition was held in 1981, 13 years after the first edition.
+The second edition was held in 1981, 13 years later.
 That year, Greek riders completed a podium sweep, with Kanellos Kanellopoulos (PO Patras) becoming the first Greek cyclist to win the race.

 After several problems, the race, now known as the Tour of Hellas, returned in 2002.
 The race went on its most recent hiatus after 2012 due to a lack of financial resources and sponsors.

 On 13 December 2021, the Greek Ministry of Culture and Sports announced that the race, which was rebranded as the International Tour of Hellas, would return in 2022.